iamtheblackunicorn/strawberrymilk/README.markdown

 Your awesome content goes here.
 ```

-You can now fill this out and create Markdown files with numerical file names and when you are done, you can run this command in the project's root directory:
+You can now fill this out and create Markdown files with numerical filenames (`01.markdown`,`02.markdown`,`03.markdown`, etc.) and when you are done, you can run this command in the project's root directory:

 ```bash
 $ strawberrymilk .
 ```

-And if everything is A-OK, you should now have a file called `index.html` in a sub-directory called `build`.
+If everything is A-OK, you should now have a file called `index.html` in a sub-directory called `build`.

 ### Deployment to GitHub Pages.